CrafterKolyan/sandbox/README.md

 3. You can't put date in commit later that 31.12.2099 23:59:59
 4. You can add pretty pictures using [Shields.io](https://shields.io)
 5. How releases are done in [Github](https://github.com)
+6. Add questions marks after .svg images so that they are not cached.